-- Brynteg C P School will liaise with Wrexham School Meal Service / inhouse catering team in order to promote the service to parents of perspective pupils when appropriate e.g. food tasting. - Brynteg C P School will take reasonable steps to ensure that every pupil who is entitled to receive a free school meal and free school milk does receive them. - Healthy options will be available at all whole school events for pupils, parents, governing body, PTA and visitors (e.g. summer fetes, sports day, Christmas performances) and consumption of alcohol will be discouraged. - Pupils eating packed lunches will be rewarded with stickers and certificates. - The school promotes 'water on desks' and reminds pupils to take their water bottles home to be cleaned on a daily basis.
+- Brynteg C P School will liaise with Wrexham School Meal Service in order to promote the service to parents of perspective pupils when appropriate e.g. food tasting. - Brynteg C P School will take reasonable steps to ensure that every pupil who is entitled to receive a free school meal and free school milk does receive them. - Healthy options will be available at all whole school events for pupils, parents, governing body, PTA and visitors (e.g. summer fetes, sports day, Christmas performances) and consumption of alcohol will be discouraged. - The school promotes 'water in class' and reminds pupils to take their water bottles home to be cleaned on a daily basis.
 No other drink will be permitted.

-7. Physical Activity
+Physical Activity